LiveStatsCC/RadioStats-API-Public/README.md

 # RadioStats.Online

-NOTE: If you wish for your station to be removed, please give valid reasoning to hi@bobby.systems or head to the RadioStats discord ([found here](https://radiostats.online/discord))
+NOTE: If you wish for your station to be removed, please head to the RadioStats discord ([found here](https://discord.com/invite/uG554Ha3fj)) and contact a Developer

 If you wish to add your station to [RadioStats](https://radiostats.online) then please follow the instructions!